Mohamed-Motaz/Distributed_Web_Crawler/README.md

 All the above components can fail, and the system keeps running without a hitch.
 The failures that do affect the system are:
-- Load Balancer failure: Could have a load balancer cluster to cover for the failure of a machine, and when the clients re-establish the connections, they use [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff), so as not to cause a [thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem).
+- Load Balancer failure: Could have a load balancer cluster to cover for the failure of a machine, and when the clients re-establish the connections, they should use [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff), so as not to cause a [thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem).
 - Message Queue failure: RabbitMq could be replicated and clustered, so fairly easy to deal with
 - Database failure: Could also be replicted and clustered.
 - Lock Server failure: The one true single point of failure, where if it fails, the queues keep filling up with jobs, and the system would run out of memory and crash.
 The solution is also (thankfully) simple, it can be implemented on top of a [Raft cluster](https://en.wikipedia.org/wiki/Raft_(algorithm)), which should prevent the lock server from being our single point of failure.
 Unfortunately, that would come at a cost, latency.
 The raft leader now has to check that enough servers have the latest data in the logs, before confirming that a job can take place, and would thus slow down the system considerably.